jonghajang/Volume_Calculator/README.md

 ## How to Use

-> 1. Insert the image to measure the volume in the segment_image_file.
+> 1. Insert the image to measure the volume in the "segment_image_file" folder.

 > 2. Enter python ./volume_calculator.py

-> 3. The output csv file in "result"
+> 3. The output csv file in "result "